General controls

 • model output, which needs to be regarded as untrusted if the training data or model is untrusted

-• sufficiently correct model behaviour
+• intended model behaviour

 • data to train and test obtained from external sources